Lynsted and Norton Primary School

 We start at the very beginning of learning to read, by using Little Wandle Letters and Sounds phonics in Reception.
 Children will continue having daily phonics lessons until they have mastered phase 5 sounds.
 Reading Practice sessions are also part of Little Wandle Letters and Sounds.
 These are taught every day and allow the children to embed their phonics knowledge in decodable reading books.

 The Accelerated Reader program is also used when they are ready to progress from phonics.

 The AR program enables the children to choose a book of their choice from a range of suitable texts that are accessible but still extending their reading skills.
 After each book, a short quiz assesses their comprehension and grasp of vocabulary.
 The AR program gives both the children and teachers valuable information about reading progress as well as helping to identify any areas of development for the child.
 Parents and Carers can also be informed of their child’s success in the quizzes by signing up to the Home Connect facility on the AR program.
 For more information about AR, click here.

 For the teaching of reading, we use agreed systems.
 In EYFS, they follow the traditional small group guided reading and a carousal of activities.
 In Year 1, Little Wandle Letter and Sounds is the initial teaching of reading and reading practise.
 The classes transition into guided reading from years 1/2 upwards.

 For all other year groups, we teach whole class reading based on a single text.
 Each week follows the same structure of a day for each of the following:

 As a school, we value the importance of reading for pleasure.
 At the end of everyday every class has a 15 minute slot dedicated to reading for pleasure.
 Each class will select their book in a different way.

-This term, Year 5/6 chose their text based on one of our school values - perseverance.
+This term, Year 5/6 chose their text based on one of our school values - independence, ambition and enquiry.